With expenses on the rise, it’s important to know how to save money on baby!

 You should NEVER have to pay full price for diapers when you know how to coupon.
 Once you learn to coupon for diapers, you can stock up and save!
-My favorite sites for diapers deals are: Everyone Loves Couponing and Krazy Coupon Lady.
+I suggest following couponing for beginner groups on Facebook to learn all of the ins & outs.

 25. Learn to Cloth Diaper

 You can save $2000 or more if you use cloth diapers instead of disposables!
 The startup cost for cloth diapering is higher than using disposables but the savings start to stack up pretty quickly.
 Be sure to keep cloth diapering simple by only purchasing: cloth diapers, a trash can to be the diaper pail, a wet bag for out of the house, a diaper sprayer, and some washcloths for wipes.
 There is a HUGE market for buying gently used cloth diapers as well.
 Just buy diapers in good, used condition with no visible wear or stains and disinfect with a bleach wash.